theodi/open-data-licensing/guides/publisher-guide.md

 ### Publishing Copyright Notices

-Copyright notices are another important item of metadata to publish as part of a rights statement.
-These notices must typically be preserved by re-users, particularly if they are re-publishing the data for downstream use.
+Copyright notices are another important item of metadata that might usefully be added to a rights statement.
+Some open licenses, particularly those from the Creative Commons state that re-users should display any copyright notices provided by publishers.

+If you hold copyright over some part of your dataset, you may want to publish a copyright notice for re-users to include when they attribute or cite your dataset.

 The ODRS vocabulary includes two terms for capturing copyright notice information:

-* The simplest is the `copyrightNotice` term which allows a short copyright notice to be directly included in the rights statement metadata.
+* `copyrightNotice` -- this property allows a data publisher to specify a short copyright phrase that can be used directly.
-* The `copyrightStatement` term can be used to link to a specific web page that provides a fuller statement of the copyright that relates to a dataset covered by an individual rights statement.
-This can be useful where the statement might need to recognise a number of different sources.
+* `copyrightStatement` -- this property allows you specify a URL for the copyright statement.
+This can be used an alternative to `copyrightNotice`, instead providing a link to a web page that describes the copyright status of the dataset and any relevant notices.
+A re-user would link to this page, rather than including your copyright notice.
+This can be useful if your copyright notices are lengthy, e.g. if you have to reference several sources.

+As a general guide you should keep your copyright notices short and the text should be distinct from the `attributionText` including in your rights statement.
+A copyright notice will normally contain the copyright symbol, while the attribution text will not.
+Similarly the organization name will usually be the attribution text, but will not typically be included in the copyright notice.
+Separately specifying these short phrases offers more flexibility for data re-users.

+For example an `attributionText` of "_Dept of Data_" and "_© Crown copyright 2013_" could be combined in several ways, e.g.:

+* To create a phrase to be added in a web page footer: "_Uses data from Dept. of Data. © Crown copyright 2013_"
+* To build an attribution link that accommpanies some data on a page ("_Data from Dept. of Data_"), whilst the copyright statement is referenced in the footer of the page ("_Some data © Crown copyright 2013_")
+* The developer could contain a simplified attribution statement that combined attribution text and copyright notices from  multiple sources, e.g. "_Uses data from Dept. of Data and Ministry of Facts. © Crown copyright 2013_"

 ## Using the ODRS Vocabulary